AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/README.md

 <img src="https://github.com/AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/blob/main/images/Screenshot%202026-05-12%20152601.png?raw=true" height="80%" width="80%"/> <br />
 <br />
 <br />
-I double-click 4625, which reveals the meaning of the code and the host's name and IP address that tried to log in.
-When examining all the entries, you could see that each attempt was made seconds apart, a telltale sign of a brute-force attack.
-Double-clicking on 4624 reveals the IP that did all those failed logins actually successfully logged in, good thing this is just a lab.
+I double-click 4625, which reveals the code’s meaning along with the host name and IP address that tried to log in.
+When I go through the entries, you can literally see each attempt happening seconds apart, which is a classic telltale sign of a brute-force attack.
+Then I double-click 4624 and look for the IP that made all those failed login attempts.
+Eventually, I learned that the attacker finally got in.
+Good thing this is just a lab :) <br />
 <img src="https://github.com/AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/blob/main/images/Screenshot%202026-05-12%20152712.png?raw=true" height="80%" width="80%"/> <br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/blob/main/images/Screenshot%202026-05-12%20152809.png?raw=true" height="80%" width="80%"/> <br />
 <br />
 <br />
-That concludes this Project!
+That concludes the Project!